colebeezley/onodeloc/README.md

 I received my Bachelor of Computer Science in May 2022.

-I love using a variety of programming languages and tools to develop my front-end and back-end development abilities.
+I'm looking to develop my software engineering abilities (both front-end and back-end).

-I'm currently working on advancing my full-stack abilities.

 ### Languages